Mount Keira: Geographic description

-Mount Keira forms part of the Illawarra escarpment which it joins by a high saddle on the back (western) side.
-It is capped by a westward-sloping plateau of relatively hard sandstone ringed on the remaining 3 sides by cliffs.
+Mount Keira forms part of the Illawarra escarpment, which it joins by a high saddle on the back (western) side.
+It is capped by a westward-sloping plateau of relatively hard sandstone ringed on the remaining three sides by cliffs.
 From the cliff base the mountain slopes down to the surrounding foothills and coastal plain.
-From Wollongong, the mountain looks rather flat-topped; while from the north it appears part of the escarpment.
+From Wollongong, the mountain looks rather flat-topped; from the north it appears part of the escarpment.

 The majority of the mountain is forested with eucalypt (sclerophyll) forest and sub-tropical rainforest, while civilisation encroaches on the lower slope regions.
 Surrounding suburbs are (from north to south): Balgownie, Mount Pleasant; Mount Ousley; Keiraville; West Wollongong; Figtree and Mount Kembla.

 The mountain is drained by several creeks, and has many gullies on its slopes such as the ones present on the ring track and the one directly south of the mountain known as Hell Hole after an axe murder by a convict who dispatched a labourer known as Old Tom in Byarong Creek.
-The south and western slopes are drained by Byarong Creek which flows west of Byarong Park before descending to Figtree and then to the sea.
-The eastern slopes are drained by creeks that flow into Para or Fairy Creek which flows through the Wollongong Botanic Gardens before arriving at Fairy Lagoon at Puckeys Estate Reserve.
+The south and western slopes are drained by Byarong Creek, which flows west of Byarong Park before descending to Figtree and then to the sea.
+The eastern slopes are drained by creeks that flow into Para or Fairy Creek, which flows through the Wollongong Botanic Gardens before arriving at Fairy Lagoon at Puckeys Estate Reserve.
 The northern slopes are drained by Cabbage Tree Creek.

 Mount Ousley Road climbs up the northern spur and over the escarpment and is the major road link between Wollongong and Sydney.
 On the road is the small suburb of Mount Pleasant.
 At Mount Pleasant is the Illawarra Rhododendron Park, located on Parrish Avenue near the start of the Mount Pleasant Track.
 It contains thousands of azaleas and hundreds of rhododendrons as well as camellias.
 A section of rainforest is located in the top section with short walking trails.
 The park covers 13 ha.

 On the southern side, Mount Keira Road leaves suburbia and winds its way through the bush up the back of the mountain, giving access to the (now closed) Kemira coal mine, Byarong park, Girl Guides camp, Scout camp, and ultimately the summit lookout via Queen Elizabeth Drive.
 The Scout camp was established in 1939 by Sid Hoskins and later described by Lady Baden Powell (wife of Lord Baden Powell, the founder of Scouting) as "surely one of the most beautiful campsites in the world".
 Mount Keira Road was built using convict labour in 1835–1836, surveyed by Surveyor General Thomas Mitchell, using much of the route used by O'Briens Road but descending the south and west slopes of Mount Keira rather than Mount Nebo, a nearby hill to Mount Keira's south.
 Byarong Park was originally a pit pony grazing area, the ponies were stabled at the site of the Girl Guide camp.